khugitshii/khugitshii/README.md

 <!-------------------------------- Short Bio -------------------------------------->

 <ul align="left">
+    <li>✨ My passion lies in utilizing online tools and technology to infuse creativity into my work and continually advance my skills and expertise. </li>
-    <li>✨ I've dedicated over a year to honing my design skills, becoming proficient in tools such as Adobe Illustrator, Figma, Canva, and Photoshop.</li>
+    <li>🧡 I've devoted myself to refining my design abilities, and UX, and becoming proficient in design software like Adobe XD, Figma, Canva, and various online studios and tools. </li>
-    <li>💻 In addition to my design expertise, I have a keen interest in programming languages like HTML, CSS, Java, JavaScript, React.js, and Python, which I'm continuously learning and applying.</li>
+    <li>💻 In addition to my design practice and knowledge, especially UI and Graphic design, I have practiced programming languages like HTML, CSS, JavaScript, React.js, and Java, which I'm continuously learning and applying, which I'm continuously learning and applying.</li>
-    <li>🍁 My knowledge spans beyond design, encompassing areas such as <br> Digital Marketing, <br> IT Project Management, <br> Content and Product Design, <br> Branding, and <br> Financial Management.</li>
+    <li>🍁 My knowledge spans beyond design, encompassing areas such as <br> Digital Marketing, <br> IT Project Management, <br> Content Writing and Designing, <br> research Writing, <br> AI, and <br> Blogging.</li>
-    <li>🤓 I'm an inquisitive individual driven by a deep passion for continuous learning and a natural talent for crafting technical content, conducting research, managing projects, and much more.</li>
+    <li>🤓 Currently, I'm completely diving into the world of UX, specifically UI, and Frontend.
+I'm actively developing my skills in editing platforms and design studios.
+My focus is on crafting engaging website interfaces and designs that truly grab users' attention and connect with them.
+My present focus lies in exploring in-depth Product Design, innovating new product concepts, translating them into designs, and working to contribute to diverse communities and teams.
+My attributes of patience, loyalty, diligence, and proactivity highlight how I tackle any task.
+My ultimate aspiration is to employ my unique skill set, innovative methodologies, and visionary mindset to make a meaningful and impactful contribution to a forward-thinking organization.</li>
 </ul>

 <img src="https://www.animatedimages.org/data/media/562/animated-line-image-0111.gif" width="1000" height="2" />